-The world's first full-service, scalable GRX Peering Exchange for the interconnection of mobile GPRS/3G networks was created in 2001.
-This AMS-IX GRX has since then been the major mobile peering point for the exchange of mobile roaming data.
+The world's first full-service, scalable GRX Peering Exchange for the interconnection of mobile networks was created at AMS-IX in 2001.
+Originally set up to exchange GPRS/3G data, this AMS-IX GRX has since become the major mobile peering point for the exchange of mobile roaming data (3G/4G/5G).
 Currently 25 GRX providers exchange traffic with each other on behalf of their customers, MNOs, at one or more of the twelve AMS-IX peering locations in Amsterdam.
 The AMS-IX GRX facilitates global data roaming for mobile end user customers and is therefore a core component in enabling a truly global mobile Internet.

 The below explains how a GRX provider can connect to the AMS-IX GRX peering exchange.Requirements before applying

 The application process consists of the following steps: